keeleyt83/knotlyr/README.md

 Knotlyr was not designed for use with multiple users, so you will need to deploy your own instance.
 First, you will need a Git client and a github account.
 A good walkthrough for Windows is [here](http://kylecordes.com/2008/git-windows-go).
 After you have a local copy of the repo, you will need to host it somewhere.
 I suggest [Heroku](http://www.heroku.com).
 The super-simple instructions are located [here](http://ruby.railstutorial.org/chapters/beginning#sec-heroku_setup).

 ###Known Issues
 As I mentioned above, Knotlyr performs best in webkit browsers.
 It is fully functional in Firefox, Internet Explorer, and other mobile devices but isn't as aestically pleasing.
+Also, when choosing a color for a list, the HTML 5 color is utilized.
+If your browser doesn't support the HMTL 5 color picker, you can enter a CSS color hex code instead.

 ###Thanks
 A quick thank-you to [Solmetra](http://www.solmetra.com/en/), the company that provides [Knotler](http://knotler.com/) for free.
 Thanks for making your application available to all.